ShaunCurtis/CEC.Blazor/Boilerplating a Database Application in Blazor - Part 1.md

-# Boilerplating a Database Appication in Blazor
+# Boilerplating a Database Application in Blazor
 ## Part 1 - CRUD Data Access and Logic Operations

 This article provides a detailed look methodolgies to build CRUD Application projects based on multi-tiered data models.